Changissnz/nu_merchant_principal/README.md

 adversary.
-A hasty leap in reason goes as such: the group's deceptive assignment works in routing the choice of the adversary towards the deceptive, and the deceptive can easily, practically in an autonomous way, use the alarm protocol to alert the other member/s of the group for appropriate retaliatory measures.
+A hasty leap in reason goes as such: the group's deceptive assignment works in routing the choice of the adversary towards the deceptive, and the deceptive can easily, practically in an automated way, use the alarm protocol to alert the other member/s of the group for appropriate retaliatory measures.
 Verification processes to prove that this leap in reason, the guaranteed